 Use the managed funds fee calculator to see the impact of fees on your returns.

-Buying units in a managed fund
+Buying units or shares in a managed fund

 Unlisted and listed managed funds

 - Unlisted managed funds – most managed funds are not listed on an exchange.
-You buy units in the fund by sending an application form to a fund or by visiting the ASX's mFund service.
+You buy units or shares in the fund by sending an application form to a fund or by visiting the ASX's mFund service.